openeuler-mirror/kernel/Documentation/admin-guide/cputopology.rst

 	identifier (rather than the kernel's).
 The actual value is architecture and platform dependent.

+cluster_id:
+	the cluster ID of cpuX.
+Typically it is the hardware platform's identifier (rather than the kernel's).
+The actual value is architecture and platform dependent.

 core_id:

 	the CPU core ID of cpuX.
 Typically it is the hardware platform's